Homs: Emesene dynasty and Roman rule

 The city of Emesa grew to prominence after the new-found wealth of the Emesene dynasty, governed first by one of the sons of Sampsiceramus I, Iamblichus I who made it the kingdom's capital.
 The Emesene proved their loyalty to Rome once more when they aided Gaius Julius Caesar in his siege of Alexandria in 48 BC, by sending him army detachments.
 Subsequently, they became embroiled in the Roman Civil War between the rebelling Mark Antony and the pro-Caesar Octavian.
 Iamblichus I took the side of Octavian, and so upon encouragement from Antony, Iamblichus's brother Alexander usurped the throne and put Iamblichus I to death in 31 BCE.
 Octavian's forces prevailed in the war, however, and as a result the kingdom's throne was reverted to Iamblichus II (the son of Iamblichus I) after Alexander was executed for treason.
 It was in 32 that Heliopolis and the Beqaa Valley came under the kingdom's control.
 Relations with the Roman government grew closer when King Sohaemus inherited the kingship.
 Under him, Emesa sent the Roman military a regular levy of archers and assisted them in their siege of Jerusalem in 70.
 Sohaemus had died in 73.
 According to Maurice Sartre, the dynasty was very likely deprived of its kingdom, which was annexed to the Roman province of Syria, between 72 and the date of the construction of the Tomb of Sampsigeramus (78–79).

 Under the Romans, Emesa began to show attributes of a Greek city-state and traces of Roman town planning still remain.
 Its transformation into a major city was completed under the reign of Emperor Antoninus Pius (138–161) when Emesa began to mint coins.
 By the 3rd century, it grew prosperous and well integrated into the Roman Orient.
 This was partly due to the marriage of Emperor Lucius Septimius Severus to a woman from a family of notables based in Emesa.
 According to a text of Ulpian (Digest 50.15.1.4) and another one of Paul (Digest 50.15.8.6), Caracalla and Elagabalus each promoted Emesa to the rank of a colonia and granted ius Italicum to it; Eugène Albertini has hypothesized about a revocation by Macrinus of the privileges given by Caracalla and a reestablishment of those by Elagabalus.
 Elagabalus served as the high priest at the Temple of El-Gebal, the local Arab sun god.
-He brought the image of this god, a conical black stone (Baetylus), to the Elagabalium in Rome.
+He brought the image of this god, a conical black stone (Baetyl), to the Elagabalium in Rome.